dannyboy820/nft_staking/README.md

 [![CircleCI](https://circleci.com/gh/confio/cosmwasm-examples/tree/master.svg?style=shield)](https://circleci.com/gh/confio/cosmwasm-examples/tree/master)

-This repo is a collection of contracts built with the [cosmwasm](https://github.com/confio/cosmwasm) framework.
+This repo is a collection of simple contracts built with the [cosmwasm](https://github.com/confio/cosmwasm) framework.
-Anyone building on cosmwasm is encouraged to submit their contracts as a sub-project via a PR.
+Smart contracts here are for only demonstration purposes, **not production ready**.
+Production grade smart contracts are collected under [cosmwasm-plus](https://github.com/CosmWasm/cosmwasm-plus)

-The organization is relatively simple.
+Ths repo's organization is relatively simple.
 The top-level directory is just a placeholder and has no real code.
 And we use workspaces to add multiple contracts below.
 This allows us to compile all contracts with one command.